sguichard/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific kitten.
+This endpoint retrieves pings for a given flow sensor, ordered by datetime of the sensor reading (newest to oldest).

-<aside class="warning">Inside HTML code blocks like this one, you can't use Markdown, so use <code>&lt;code&gt;</code> blocks to denote code.</aside>

 ### HTTP Request